 - Copyright - Downloading music, video, or other protected electronic media without documented permission from the licensed agency.
 (Refer to Academic Policy for more detailed policy information.)

 - Defrauding – Any use of false pretenses to procure, defraud or embezzle money, property, or services.

-- Dishonesty – Any deceitful, fraudulent, or misleading act including, but not limited to: knowingly reporting a false emergency; knowingly making false accusation of misconduct; misuse or falsification of University or related documents by actions such as forgery, alteration, or improper transfer; submission of false information or testimony; misuse of University funds; misuse of financial aid; providing false evidence; or making false report.
+- Dishonesty – Any deceitful, fraudulent, or misleading act including, but not limited to: using someone else's property with permission, knowingly reporting a false emergency; knowingly making false accusation of misconduct; misuse or falsification of University or related documents by actions such as forgery, alteration, or improper transfer; submission of false information or testimony; misuse of University funds; misuse of financial aid; providing false evidence; or making false report.

 - False information - Furnishing false information to the University, or misrepresentation of information about oneself or others when providing information to a University official acting in performance of her/his duties.

 - Forgery - Engaging in forgery, alteration, misrepresentation, or the unauthorized use of University records, documents, or instruments of identification.

 - Fraud – Any misuse, misrepresentation, concealment, deception, trickery, or alteration of University records, services, benefits, access, or identification.

 - Impersonating - Misrepresenting another person, student, or University official.
 Impersonation of another, using another person’s identity, or furnishing false information, including manufacturing or possession of false identification.

 - Unauthorized duplication – any unauthorized or inappropriate duplication of keys, key cards, identification, calling codes, computer passwords, computer codes, or other security mechanisms.

 - Collusion - Action or inaction with another or others to violate the Student Code of Conduct.

 - Concealment – Action of hiding or preventing something from being known.